-As a team of skilled, passionate florists, we know the importance of creating a memorable and unique floral gift that has meaning.
+As a team of skilled, passionate florists, we understand the importance of creating a memorable and unique floral gift that has meaning.
 When you give the gift of flowers, there’s so much more than what just meets the eye.
 While each bloom is stunning in its shape, colour and appearance, it’s what they represent that holds the greatest beauty.

 You may be wondering what flowers people usually opt for to say thanks to mum on her special day.
-While roses and lilies tend to be the best selling Mother’s Day flowers across the globe, in Australia, we tend to favour other favourites such as carnations, tulips and chrysanthemums.
-Although mum is sure to appreciate whatever blooms you choose, it’s important to consider what each of these flowers symbolises before choosing the right bouquet.
+While roses and lilies tend to be the best selling Mother’s Day flowers across the globe, in Australia, we tend to favour other florals such as carnations, tulips and chrysanthemums.
+Although mum is sure to appreciate whatever blooms you choose, it’s important to consider what each of these flowers symbolise before choosing the right bouquet.

 As a universal symbol of love and affection, roses are a Mother’s Day staple.
 These stunning blooms are a beautiful way to say thank you to mum for all that she is and all that she's done.
 While gifting these flowers is typically thought of as a romantic gesture, the true symbolic meaning of the rose comes down to its colour.

 Red roses are the iconic symbol of love, passion and romance, whereas yellow roses mean joy and friendship.
 Pink roses also signify gratitude and appreciation, while white roses represent purity and innocence.
 From a simple classic bouquet to elaborate boxed arrangements, roses make for an elegant and exquisite Mother’s Day gift.